LukeSmithxyz/based.cooking/src/babas-feta-pasta.md

 # Baba's Feta Pasta

-Greek Pasta Recipe with sauce made out of feta, stock, creme cheese and other ingredients.
+Greek Pasta Recipe with sauce made out of feta, stock, cream cheese and other ingredients.
 Uses mixed spice for special flavour, and is a great dinner or mid-day meal.

 - ⏲️ Prep time: 15-30 min